crosso-au/HASS.pH-W218/README.md

 ## Prerequisites - set up Tuya Cloud and link your account

+This is the most important piece.
+The developer platform changes often, so it can be difficult to give accurate steps on this one.
+I will update this as often as I can.
 You need a Tuya IoT Platform account and a Cloud project that is linked to the mobile app account that owns your water tester.
 Steps:

 1. **Create a Tuya developer account**